Kaenguru-Knobel-Kette/invisibilityEyeGlitchFix/README.md

 The Unified Patching Framework (UPF) is a core module provided with [zEdit](https://github.com/z-edit/zedit) to generate patch plugins.
 # Developement
 Download [NodeJS](https://nodejs.org/en/download) and install it.
 This will allow you to use `npm` from the command line to install NodeJS packages.
-We use `npm` to set up a gulp build system so we can use multiple JavaScript source files in development and create release archives with a single command.
+We use `npm` to set up a gulp build system so we can use multiple JavaScript source files in development, quickly install the patcher in zEdit and create release archives with a single command.

 Open a command prompt in the folder where you cloned the repository.
 Type `npm install` to install packages.